-(vii) General manager legal and compliance
+(vii) General counsel

 Also part of the 'second line of defence', this position has responsibility for managing and monitoring legal and regulatory risk and compliance including implementation and management of a compliance plan.
 The position also has responsibilities as In-house Counsel and AML/CTF Officer for the Credit Union.